asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

         @Override
         public int compareTo(WeightNode o) {
             // required for the priority queue, we care only about comparing the
-            // total weight, of each node.
-            return this.weight - o.weight;
+            // total weight, or cost of each node. return this.weight - o.weight;
         }